-“Modern Polar fitness trackers, like Polar A370, include optical heart rate measurement.
-So, Polar fitness trackers are also heart rate monitors.”
+“Modern Polar fitness trackers include optical heart rate measurement, which means that Polar fitness trackers are also heart rate monitors.”

 Essentially, heart rate data is presented as a number in beats per minute.
 The measurement is based on ECG (electrocardiogram) detection or optical pulse transit time.

 “ECG technology requires a transmitter belt with sensors attached to skin, and optical measurement at Polar is built into a wristwatch and uses optical led-lights,” says Laukkanen.

 “Both technologies can also give beat-to-beat data thus measuring time between heartbeats, the so-called RR interval and PTT (pulse transit time).”